lorraineC26/3d_portfolio/README.md

 # My 3D Portfolio Website
-This repository contains the source code for my 3D portfolio website, showcasing my skills and projects as a web developer.
+This repository contains the source code for my 3D portfolio website, showcasing my skills and projects as a web developer.<br/><br/>
+🌸 The website is deployed and accessible at [lorraine-cai-portfolio.vercel.app](https://lorraine-cai-portfolio.vercel.app/).

-## Tech Stack:
+## 🧰 Tech Stack:
 - **React.js**: Used for building the user interface and managing state.
 - **Three.js**: Empowered the creation of 3D elements and animations.
 - **React Three Fiber**: Simplified the integration of Three.js with React components.